DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 let mySquare = createSquare({ width: 100, opacity: 0.5 } as SquareConfig);
 ```

-However, a better approach might be to add a string index signature if you’re sure that the object can have some extra properties that are used in some special way.
+However, a better approach might be to add a string index signature if you're sure that the object can have some extra properties that are used in some special way.
 If `SquareConfig` can have `color` and `width` properties with the above types, but could also have any number of other properties, then we could define it like so:

 ```ts
 interface SquareConfig {